bhargavsp/aws_solution-architect/aws Q&A.md

-Amazon Macie | used to discover personally identifiable information (PII) real life stream | amazon kinesis durable, low latency database, single digit milliseconds | dynamodb
+Amazon Macie | used to discover personally identifiable information (PII) real life stream | amazon kinesis durable, low latency database, single digit milliseconds | dynamodb canary realease deployment for API gateway | Canary release is a technique to reduce the risk of introducing a new software version in production by slowly rolling out the change to a small subset of users before rolling it out to the entire infrastructure and making it available to everybody. cloudfront signed URLs | used to give access to particular set of the users for accessing certain content, not giving access to all the users
+If the load is not predictable | always go for the serverless aws cognito identity pool | uses the 3rd party app for the authentiation from thefederated identities aws cognito user pools | used to give the access to the web/mobile app for the authentiation

 <details>
   <summary>  1.
 AWS Introduction </summary>